noarche/Proxylist-Scraper-Checker/README.md

 Everything is included to have a great proxylist.
 The proxys are saved to a textfile after the check is 100% complete.

+# 🪄 Notes

     For now if the script looks like it has hung up or stopped working press ctrl+c once and it will start working again.

     First release, many more features and mechanics planned for future releases but this version works pretty well so I released it.

+    The final stable version will have a docker image.

 -------------------------------------------------------------------